-“What does my workers’ comp cover” has to be the number one question the employment and workers compensation attorneys at the Gallardo Law Firm get asked by clients.
-The majority of workers compensation cases in Miami are fairly straight forward; an employee gets hurt at work, they report it to their human resources officer or department who in turn is required by law to report it to the insurance company and the employee files a claim through the workers compensation insurance.
-Complications commence if the employer does not carry workers compensation insurance or denies the injury occurred at work, in which case the injured party should absolutely explore their legal options with the aid of a workers’ comp lawyer.
+Clients at Gallardo Law Firm often ask our employment and workers’ compensation attorneys about their workers’ comp coverage.
+The majority of workers compensation cases in Miami are fairly straightforward.
+When an employee gets hurt at work, they report it to their human resources officer or department who in turn is required by law to report it to the insurance company.
+Then, the employee files a claim through the workers’ compensation insurance.
+Complications may arise if the employer does not carry workers’ compensation insurance or denies the injury occurred at work, in which case the injured party should explore their legal options with the aid of a workers’ comp lawyer.

-Under Florida Law, not all employers are required to carry workers compensation insurance.
-Any company which has less than four employers may forego coverage; with the exception of the construction industry where if company has just one employee they must be insured.
+Under Florida Law, not all employers are required to carry workers’ compensation insurance.
+Any company which has less than four employers may forego coverage; except for the construction industry where if the company has just one employee they must be insured.
 Agriculture businesses are only required to be insured if they have six or more employees.

 It is important for people injured at work to remember two things:

-If the employer is not covered by workers’ compensation insurance, refuses to report the injury, or begins to retaliate, then a civil suit to cover lost wages, medical and legal bills may be the best course to take.
-Injured workers who choose to sue the employer waive their right to claim workers compensation benefits.
+If workers’ compensation insurance does not cover the employer, refuses to report the injury, or begins to retaliate, then a civil suit will cover the lost wages, medical and legal bills.
+That is often the best course to take.
+Unfortunately, injured workers who choose to sue the employer may waive their right to claim workers compensation benefits.

-Workers’ Compensation was developed to not only to protect injured workers, but to protect business from defending injury claims.
-Those injured at work are entitled to collect workers compensation benefits even in the event that they were partially or completely at fault for the accident or injury; with some exceptions of course.
+Workers’ compensation was developed not only to protect injured workers but also to protect businesses from injury claims.
+Those injured at work are entitled to collect workers compensation benefits even if they were partially or entirely at fault for the accident or injury; with some exceptions of course.